 About me

-She was longlisted for The Australian/Vogel Literary Award, with judges praising her work as ‘beguiling’ and recognising her as ‘a writer with rare talent.’
-Her short story Wonderboy was published in Never Heard of Them: An Anthology for Emerging Writers, and her micro-fiction The Kiosk was performed by Little Fictions, featured at the Inner West Council’s Site and Sound Festival and broadcast on the Little Fictions podcast.
-She is a two-time finalist for the Born Writers Award with her stories Seventeen and The Experiment.
+Karolina’s short story Wonderboy was published in Never Heard of Them: An Anthology for Emerging Writers, and her micro-fiction The Kiosk was performed by Little Fictions, featured at the Inner West Council’s Site and Sound Festival, and broadcast on the Little Fictions podcast.
+She is also a two-time finalist for the Born Writers Award with her stories Seventeen and The Experiment.

 Her writing isn’t abstract ideas; it is drawn from real life, shaped into something theatrical and compelling and known for its distinctive voice.
 She continues to push boundaries with form, offering powerful stories for her audiences.
 Her latest play River Was Here offers a poignant exploration of how the past can both haunt and define us.
 It doesn’t nudge; it jolts, like a cattle prod.
 Some will flee.
 But those who stay will find themselves inside an artist’s mind staging its own psyche.